 CRT isn’t based on objective truth.
 Objective truth is considered a tool of the oppressors when it suggests something contrary to the position of the critical race theorist.
 Further, only the oppressed have the truth, which is comprised primarily of their experiences of oppression.

-Any statement in opposition to CRT is just an example of white fragility his/her white privilege.
+Any statement in opposition to CRT is an example of white fragility.
+Criticizing CRT is an expression of white privilege.
 Anyone with a different opinion is a white supremacist.

 You have to choose a side.
 If you are not with CRT, you are against it.
 CRT doesn’t allow opinions that go against their narrative.

 Monique summarizes that CRT is a divisive framework.
 The goal is to divide, and, Monique says, “It is doing its job.”
 There is no room for people to speak differently.
 Either you are with them or not, and if not, they will “cancel” your voice.